delcroip/dolibarr_project_timesheet/README.md

 # Next developement

 - chained approval
+        - DONE : remove favoris tab in ap
+        - ON-GOING: create the flow/correct error upon ap submission
+        - create the page to validate non-team AP
+        - assign the TS id in ttapproval

 - add automatic reminder for the approval
 - add feature in Project to foresee workload per user, task and "week"
 - send email over TS rejection
 - reminder when TS is not filled in ( email and home page)
 - add a quick 'add to favoris' in the timesheet screen
+- show the Quantity in the step 2 of invoicing
+- improve the layout of the invoicing steps
+- maintain the ajax behavior

 # Change log